livelink/swatchman/README.md

 ## Usage

 Swatchman will return 3 swatches by default.
-Specify the `swatches` named parameter to adjust the number of swatches returned.
+Specify the `size` named parameter when calling the `palette` method to adjust the number of swatches returned.

 ### From a URL